Youtube WhatsApp Call Now LinkedIn Email

 You’ll typically need an active CR if you plan to carry out any commercial or professional activity in Bahrain.
 This includes:

 Foreign nationals can also apply for a CR.
-Bahrain allows 100% foreign ownership in many sectors, & international companies can register a local branch or representative office under their existing corporate identity.
+Bahrain allows 100% foreign ownership in many sectors, and international companies can register a local branch or representative office under their existing corporate identity.

 Types of Commercial Registration Structures in Bahrain